mariiasolo/mariiasolo/README.md

 - 👋 Hi, I’m @mariiasolo
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
+I would love to link knowledge in Frontend Development and UI/UX design and become UI developer by designing and coding best user experiences.
-- 🌱 I’m currently learning HTML, CSS and JS, React
+- 🌱 I’m currently learning React, NextJs, Tailwind CSS.
+Additionally, I learn Figma design tool.
-- 💞️ I’m looking to collaborate on various school projects in order to gain more experience
+- 💞️ I’m looking to collaborate on various projects in order to gain more experience.
 - 📫 How to reach me at [(https://mariiasolo.com/),  mariia_solo@hotmail.com or mariia.solo@myy.haaga-helia.fi

 <!---